tolstoyevsky/pieman/README.md

 $ curl -o docker-pieman.sh https://raw.githubusercontent.com/tolstoyevsky/pieman/master/docker-pieman.sh
 ```

-Note, that the script requires bash 4 and higher, so macOS users should upgrade their bash if they haven't done it yet.
+Note, that the script requires bash 4 or higher, so macOS users should upgrade their bash if they haven't done it yet.

 ##### Usage